felix-zenk/tor-quick/README.md

 TOR-quick
 ===

-`tor-quick` is a simple docker container for setting up a hidden service and forwarding traffic to specified addresses.
+`tor-quick` is a docker container for setting up an onion service and forwarding traffic to specified addresses.

 A minimal compose stack could look like this: